TheCollinsByte/DSA/README.md

 ## Description

-Welcome to the <b>Data Structures and Algorithms Repository!</b> This repository serves as a comprehensive collection of implementations for various data structures and algorithms using Java.
-Whether you are preparing for coding interviews, honing your algorithmic skills, or simply looking for efficient solutions to common problems, this repository is designed to help you.
+Welcome to the <b>Data Structures and Algorithms Repository!</b> This repository is a comprehensive collection of implementations for various data structures and algorithms in Java.
+Whether you're preparing for coding interviews, improving your algorithmic skills, or seeking efficient solutions to common problems, this repository is designed to assist you.

 - [Installation](#installation)
 - [Data Structures](#data-structures)